Aniol0012/IA-Practica1/README.md

 Note: All the system path to [search](search) directory must not contain any spaces at all, otherwise the project might not work.

 ## Run heuristics
-To run the implemented heuristics `cornersHeuristic` and `foodHeuristic` can be done with these commands:
+To run the implemented heuristics `cornersHeuristic` and `foodHeuristic` can be run with these commands:

 - **cornersHeuristic**:
 ```shell